auditOne/goz-runner/README.md

 I have made an automated script to update the relayer clients with tunable config, error handling and failure handling.
 Its been working for me very well, but I can't assure it handles every case

 Please  make a pull request if have any feature additions.
 But it shouldn't make the script less reliable than it is right now.
-Thanks :)
+Thanks!

 ## Quick Start